List of Digimon films: Our War Game!

-In the Japanese version of the films, Willis only appeared in Digimon Hurricane Touchdown!!/Supreme Evolution!!
-The Golden Digimentals (the basis for the segment "Present Day") and had no connection to the events depicted Digimon Adventure ("Eight Years Ago") and Our War Game! ("Four Years Later").
-The English version rewrote Willis' backstory to include his involvement with Diaboromon to connect the movies together.
+In the Japanese and uncut English versions, Willis only appeared in Digimon Hurricane Touchdown!! (the basis for the segment "Present Day" in Digimon: The Movie) and had no connection to the events depicted in Digimon Adventure ("Eight Years Ago") nor Our War Game! ("Four Years Later").
+The 2000 English version rewrote Willis' backstory to include his involvement with Diaboromon to connect the films together.

+In July 2023, Discotek Media announced plans to release both Digimon: The Movie and the individual films.
+The films were given new dubs featuring surviving members of the original cast, including Brian Donovan, Doug Erholtz, and Lara Jill Miller, as well as new cast members.
+It was released on December 17, 2024.

+Cast

+A third English version, produced in Hong Kong and aired in Disney XD (Asia), features unknown voice actors.
+Clifford Chapin, Mark Allen Jr., Alexis Tipton, and Molly Zhang provide additional voices in Discotek's dub.

 Digimon Adventure 3D: Digimon Grand Prix!

-Digimon Adventure 3D: Digimon Grand Prix! (デジモンアドベンチャー３Ｄ デジモングランプリ！, Dejimon Adobenchā Gurandopuri!) is a 7-minute CG film produced by Toei Animation that was originally screened at the Time Machine of Dreams theme park attraction at Sanrio Puroland from July 20, 2000 to June 23, 2002, and Harmonyland.
+Digimon Adventure 3D: Digimon Grand Prix! (デジモンアドベンチャー3D デジモングランプリ！, Dejimon Adobenchā 3D Dejimon Gurandopuri!) is a 7-minute CG film produced by Toei Animation that was originally screened at the Time Machine of Dreams theme park attraction at Sanrio Puroland from July 20, 2000 to June 23, 2002, and Harmonyland.
 It made its theatrical debut on October 3, 2009, alongside Digimon Savers 3D: The Digital World in Imminent Danger!, GeGeGe no Kitaro: Kitaro's Ghost Train and Yaemon, The Locomotive as part of the Burst Out!
 3D Toei Anime Festival.
 It was released on DVD along with the other three films on February 21, 2010, under the name "CG Toei Anime Festival" and was later included on a bonus disc in the Digimon THE MOVIES Blu-ray 1999–2006 compilation, released on January 9, 2015.